 The current make-up of our Board reflects our commitment to diversity in gender, nationality, ethnicity, skills and knowledge.
+We also have Directors of varying ages on our Board as shown above.

 ROLE OF THE CHAIRMAN AND THE PCEO

 The roles of our Chairman (Ms Euleen Goh) and PCEO (Mr Alex Hungate) are clearly separated to ensure appropriate checks and balances, increased accountability and greater capacity of the Board for independent decision-making.
 The Chairman and the PCEO have a relationship of trust, and collaborate with each other on the development and communication of strategies and performance monitoring.
 The Chairman and the PCEO are not related to each other.